Attucks High School

 Attucks High School is a former school in Hopkinsville, Kentucky, built in 1916.
-It was Hopkinsville's first public school for black students and was converted to an integrated middle school in 1967, the Attucks Middle School or simply Attucks School, before being shut down in 1988.
+It was Hopkinsville's first public school for black students.
+In 1967 the students were sent to Christian County High School and the facility was converted to an integrated middle school in 1967, the Attucks Middle School or simply Attucks School, before being shut down in 1988.
 It was listed on the National Register of Historic Places in 2013.
 It is at 712 1st Street.

 The school was built partially from brick reclaimed from a former school, the Clay Street School.
 It was designed by architect John T. Waller and was built by the Forbes Manufacturing Company in a somewhat Italian Renaissance style, at a cost of $17,640.
 The listing includes two contributing buildings.